Trending Resume Score Secrets That Recruiters Actually Look For

 When paired with contextual feedback, resume analysis becomes a learning tool, not just a pass/fail mechanism.

-Understanding Resume Score From a Recruiter’s Perspective
+What’s Resume Score From a Recruiter’s Perspective?

 Recruiters don’t look for perfect resumes.
 They look for: